tomcam/least-github-pages/docs/create-page-github.md

 hierarchy.
 This goes only one level down but you can go as deep as necessary.

 ![Each slash creates a new directory](./assets/github-enter-start-slash-filename-1024x512.png)

+## Directory creation on GitHub is so easy it's worth a second look

+Let's look at how simple it was to create a directory interactively on GitHub and review some things.
+* **When you're creating a path with a new directory, you must always create a file too.**
+Git doesn't allow empty directories in a repository, so GitHub doesn't either.
+* **You can backspace to go higher in the directory tree** If you backspace enough so that the directory name is erased, GitHub won't create that directory.
+Obviously it won't delete an existing directory that has files in it.

 * Add some Markdown text